AI product placement video: ship branded cuts fast

 Upload a product photo and a face photo — your own or a sample — and HeyGen combines them into a presenter video that highlights your product.
 The product image should be 720p or higher with the product front and centre.
 The avatar image needs a clearly visible face.
 No studio setup, no green screen, no filming required.

-Add a script to your product video and HeyGen generates synchronised narration in your avatar's voice.
+Add a script to your product video and HeyGen generates synchronized narration in your avatar's voice.
 Write or paste copy describing your product's features, benefits, or call to action, and the AI matches the audio to the presenter's on-screen delivery.
-Available in 175+ languages with AI Voice Cloning and lip-sync for global campaigns.
+Available in 175+ languages with AI voice cloning and lip-sync for global campaigns.

 Combined image generation